List of governors of Jammu and Kashmir

 The governor of Jammu and Kashmir was the head of the Indian state of Jammu and Kashmir.

 When India became independent, Hari Singh was the Maharaja of the Princely State of Jammu and Kashmir.
 Technically he remained so until 17 November 1952, although from 20 June 1949 his son Karan Singh acted as regent.
 From 17 November 1952 to 30 March 1965, Karan Singh served as the Sadr-e-Riyasat of the State of Jammu and Kashmir.
 On 30 March 1965, Karan Singh became the first governor of Jammu and Kashmir.

 The office of governor was abolished after the Jammu and Kashmir Reorganisation Act, 2019 was passed in August 2019 in the Parliament of India, reorganising the state of Jammu and Kashmir into two union territories, Jammu and Kashmir and Ladakh, on 31 October 2019.
 Provisions contained within the act created the positions of Lieutenant Governor of Jammu and Kashmir and Lieutenant Governor of Ladakh.

+Predecessor

 List of rulers of Jammu and Kashmir

 This is a list of rulers of State of Jammu and Kashmir from 1846 to 1952 CE.